Best UV Protection Sunglasses

 Polarisation is fantastic at reducing glare, while UV protection helps shield your eyes from the damaging effects of ultraviolet radiation.
 UV protection sunglasses block UVA and UVB rays, which would otherwise penetrate your eyes and expose your retina, cornea, and lens to harmful UV rays.

-Often, sunglasses that offer 100 percent UV protection also offer polarized lenses, meaning you’re getting UV protection and visual comfort all rolled into one.
-When shopping, look for labels that say 100 percent UV protection and polarisation for the best of both worlds.
+Often, sunglasses that offer 100 percent UV protection also offer polarized lenses, meaning you’re getting UV protection, visual clarity and comfort all rolled into one.
+When shopping polarized sunglasses with UV protection, look for labels that say 100 percent UV protection and polarisation for the best of both worlds.

 Additional Features (Anti-scratch, Anti-reflective)